-(6) consolidate appeals;

-(7) withdraw or substitute an appearance;

-(8) correct a brief or other document; or

-(9) obtain attorney fees and expenses pursuant to 28 U.S.C. § 2412(d).

-(h) Sua Sponte Dismissal of Cases.
+- (4) stay a case or extend the time for taking any action required or permitted by the Rules or by an order of the Court, unless the motion is made after the time limit has elapsed or unless the basis for the motion is extraordinary circumstances as required by Rule 26(b) (Extension of Time); - (5) consolidate appeals; - (6) withdraw or substitute an appearance; - (7) correct a brief or other document; or - (8) obtain attorney fees and expenses filed pursuant to 28 U.S.C. § 2412(d). - (h) Sua Sponte Dismissal of Cases.
 The Clerk may dismiss a case for the appellant's failure to pay the filing fee or to file a brief.
-See also Rule 35(a) (Motion for Reconsideration).

-(i) Construction of Rules in Self-Representation Cases.
-Consistent with the practice of the Court, the Clerk will liberally construe the Rules as they apply to self-represented appellants.

-(j) Noncompliant Submissions.
+See also Rule 35(a) (Motion for Reconsideration). - (i) Construction of Rules in Self-Representation Cases.
+Consistent with the practice of the Court, the Clerk will liberally construe the Rules as they apply to self-represented appellants. - (j) Noncompliant Submissions.
 Except where return of a document is required by these Rules for a specific reason (see Rules 5(d) (Stay of Appellate Proceedings-Combined Motions Prohibited), 24 (Waiver of Filing Fee), 26(d) (Computation and Extension of Time-Combined Motions Prohibited), 27(e) (Prohibited Nondispositive Motions) and 28(g) (Motions Prohibited)), if the Court receives any document that does not conform to these Rules, the Clerk will receive, but not file, the submission; however, if it is a jurisdiction-conferring document, it will be filed notwithstanding any other provision of these Rules.
-In every case, the Clerk will promptly notify the party of the defect(s) to be corrected and may, in accordance with guidance from the Court, stay proceedings for a reasonable time in order to permit submission of a conforming document.
+In every case, the Clerk will promptly notify the party of the defect(s) to be corrected and may, in accordance with guidance from the Board of Judges, stay proceedings for a reasonable time in order to permit submission of a conforming document.
 Failure to submit such conforming document in a timely manner may result in the dismissal of the matter.